 Cool jobs: Dinosaur Lab Assistant

-Getting down and dirty with prehistoric fossils is all in a day’s work for George Sinapius who assists in the lab at the Australian Age of Dinosaurs.
+Getting down and dirty with prehistoric fossils is all in a day’s work for George Sinapius who assists in the lab at the Australian Age of Dinosaurs in Winton in Outback Queensland.
 This self-confessed geek dreamt of working with dinosaurs since he was “a little tacker” and in just under four years he’s gone from digging potatoes to digging for dinos, and even taught the girls a thing or two on reality TV show Beauty and the Geek.